Shaft Lean and Wrist Angles writing

 Understanding Wrist Movements

-I teach my students at EJS Golf Academy that there are three primary ways the wrists move during a golf swing:
+I teach my students at EJS Golf that there are three primary ways the wrists move during a golf swing:

 1. Extension/Flexion